Madagascar, Malawi, Zimbabwe, Zambia, Moldova, Mozambique

 Farmer-to-Farmer: Southern Africa

 CNFA’s approach builds on continuous learning from the F2F program since its 1985 inception and decades of experience in F2F implementation.
-In each country, focal value chains are first analyzed to identify critical leverage points for widespread improvements in incomes and food security.
+In each country, focal value chains are analyzed to identify critical leverage points for widespread improvements in incomes and food security through our volunteer technical assignments.

-- Increase Agricultural Sector Market-Driven Productivity and Profitability: CNFA promotes the adoption of innovative agricultural techniques and technologies as well as support improved marketing and business skills.
+- Increase Agricultural Sector Market-Driven Productivity and Profitability: CNFA promotes the adoption of innovative agricultural techniques and technologies, and supports improved marketing and business skills.

 - Improve Conservation and Sustainable Use of Environmental and Natural Resources: The program leverages conservation agriculture and other practices to produce higher and more stable yields while reducing environmental degradation.
-It will also include controlling Fall Armyworm, a significant pest of diverse crops, and the mitigation of aflatoxin.
+It also focuses on efforts to control Fall Armyworm, a significant pest of diverse crops in Africa, and to mitigate aflatoxin.

 - Expand Agricultural Sector Access to Financial Services: CNFA’s efforts strengthen financial management and business-planning skills of farmer organizations and agribusinesses.

-- Private Sector Engagement: CNFA also supports organizational development by building local markets and networks and will work in partnerships with government and private sector stakeholders.
+- Private Sector Engagement: CNFA also supports organizational development by building local markets and networks, and partners with government and private sector stakeholders.